Game Center CX Season 2 – Back to Contents

 Unfortunately the controls are also reversed, so Arino turns the controller upside down.
 Eventually he dies, so he can start over in the right-side-up world.
 And after all that, he clears the level in seven minutes.
 In level 15, Jafar takes out the bridge, forcing Arino to backtrack.
 When he does, he’s faced with that ghostly clone again, and this time he has to fight it!
 He kills it, but it also kills him at the same time.
 Confused, he checks to see what the manual says.
 All he had to do was sheath his sword in the middle of the fight, and the ghost will return to the prince’s body.

-But the bridge is still out…or is it?
+But the bridge is still out… or is it?
 Arino tries to climb down below, but discovers there’s an invisible bridge!
 He creeps along it and exits the level, but with a time of almost 23 minutes.
 He decides to press on.
 Level 16’s boss is a caped knight that Arino fells in one try — five minutes, four seconds if you’re counting.
 Level 17 is trickier, as Arino must crawl under a swinging pole.
 And at the end is another boss, Ashura, who doesn’t use a sword, but leaps around and drops skulls on the prince’s head.
 Needless to say, the first try doesn’t go well, but Arino lucks out the second time.

 Level 18 isn’t quite as lucky, though.
 Arino gets caught in a spiral of death, and it seems hopeless until Sasano finally enters and asks to give it a shot.
-He gets past Arino’s tough spot in one try, making Arino look retarded in comparison.
+He gets past Arino’s tough spot in one try, making Arino look more than a bit shamed.
 Arino reaches the end of the level and has to face another knight.
 But in the midst of the swordfight, Arino performs a reversal and sends the knight into the corner, which makes him "bounce" off the edge of the screen, letting Arino consistently strike him without fail and killing him within seconds.
 No one’s amazed more at the technique than Arino.
 Unfortunately level 18 ends in 22 minutes.
 Arino’s pushed forward despite a handful of double-digit clear times, so can he make it through the next two levels in time?

 At the end of level 19, Arino must fight a succession of previous bosses.
 He manages to use the reversal technique on all of them, making quick work of everybody.
 But by the time he starts fighting the knight again, the 60-second timer starts ticking down.
 He beats the knight, but the prince falls down a trap door, and Arino dies on the way out.
 Not that it would have mattered either way.